 ”.

-11 On the date as at which this compilation was prepared, the Land Information Authority Act 2006 s.
-119 had not come into operation.
+11 On the date as at which this compilation was prepared, the Financial Legislation Amendment and Repeal Act 2006 s.
+4, 5, 15 and 17, which gives effect to Sch.
+1, had not come into operation.
 It reads as follows:

 “

-119. Certain references in other Acts to plans and diagrams amended
+4. References to “Consolidated Fund” changed to “Consolidated Account”

-(1) Other Acts are amended by deleting “Department within the meaning of the Transfer of Land Act 1893 Plan” in each place indicated in the Table to this section and inserting instead —
+The Acts listed in the first column of the Table to this section are amended in the corresponding provisions listed in the second column by deleting “Consolidated Fund” (whether in ordinary type, italics, bold or capitals) in each place where it occurs and inserting instead (in corresponding type) —

-“ Land Titles Office Plan ”.
+“ Consolidated Account ”.

 Table